The best washable sneakers to get you through the wet and rainy fall | CNN Underscored

 Sperry Men’s Bahama 2 Washable Sneaker ($200.84; amazon.ca)

-According to Eva Petruzziello, founder and sustainability expert at Simple n’ Delight, you should be on the lookout for new sustainable materials that are made from natural fibers such as wool, hemp or pinatex such as the Sperry Men’s Bahama 2 Washable Sneaker.
+According to Eva Petruzziello, founder and sustainability expert at Simple n’ Delight, you should be on the lookout for new sustainable materials that are made from natural fibers such as wool, hemp or pinatex, such as the Sperry Men’s Bahama 2 Washable Sneaker.
 Not only will they last through multiple washes, but they’re much better for the environment.

-Skechers Men’s Gowalk 5 Apprize-Double Gore Slip On (starting at $59.89; amazon.ca)
+Skechers Men’s Gowalk 5 Apprize-Double Gore Slip-On (starting at $59.89; amazon.ca)

-These Skechers shoes are sustainably made and machine washable — yet it is recommended to remove insoles before machine washing.
-The Air Cooled Goga Mat Insole is crafted for extra comfort but will last much longer if hand washed.
+These Skechers shoes are sustainably made and machine-washable — yet it is recommended to remove insoles before washing.
+The Air Cooled Goga Mat Insole is crafted for extra comfort but will last much longer if washed by hand.

-Propét Men’s M3850 Wash & Wear Slip-on (starting at $60.48; amazon.ca)
+Propét Men’s M3850 Wash & Wear Slip-On (starting at $60.48; amazon.ca)

 Featuring a durable rubber sole and 100% leather exterior, these wash-and-wear slip-on shoes from Propét promise to last for decades — without showing wear or getting smelly.
-They’re slip resistant and feature a stretchable neoprene collar for added comfort.
+They’re slip-resistant and feature a stretchable neoprene collar for added comfort.

 The Forever Sneaker ($95; everlane.com)

 Looking to reduce your environmental impact even further?
-Petruzziello suggests finding machine washable shoes that are made from recycled materials and also have an end-of-use program.
+Petruzziello suggests finding machine-washable shoes that are made from recycled materials and also have an end-of-use program.
 The Forever Sneaker by Everlane ticks all these boxes — and also happens to look super stylish.

 Kids’ styles

-Jan & Jul Machine Washable Knit Shoes (starting at $33.99; amazon.ca)
+Jan & Jul Machine-Washable Knit Shoes (starting at $33.99; amazon.ca)

-The Jan & Jul Machine Washable Knit Shoes are so adorable we kind of wish they came in adult sizes!
-Crafted from advanced light-weight material with an air-ventilated insole, these airy sneakers are both super comfortable and breathable but also wash and dry in a jiffy — which is great news for parents of little ones who love to splash around in puddles and mud.
+The Jan & Jul Machine-Washable Knit Shoes are so adorable we kind of wish they came in adult sizes!
+Crafted from advanced lightweight material with an air-ventilated insole, these airy sneakers are both super comfortable and breathable but also wash and dry in a jiffy — which is great news for parents of little ones who love to splash around in puddles and mud.

 Native Kids’ Miles Junior Sneaker (starting at $74.16; amazon.ca)

-These lightweight sneakers from Native are totally waterproof and odor resistant, but can easily be thrown in the wash when they start getting too visibly dirty.
-The environmentally friendly manufacturing process results in a super comfortable sole that molds to the foot with every wear.
+These lightweight sneakers from Native are totally waterproof and odor-resistant but can easily be thrown in the wash when they start getting too visibly dirty.
+The environmentally friendly manufacturing process results in a super-comfortable sole that molds to the foot with every wear.
 These shoes are also extremely lightweight and easy for little fingers to slip on and off.

-Skechers Girls Sport Machine Washable Sneaker (starting at $49.99; amazon.ca)
+Skechers Girls Sport Machine-Washable Sneaker (starting at $49.99; amazon.ca)

 These lightweight Skechers Girls Sport look just like a regular kids’ shoe — but they can be thrown in the wash without worrying about fading or warping.
 The jet black shoes come with a pair of hot pink laces for extra appeal.
 Just be sure to remove laces before throwing them in the washing machine to ensure they wash well and keep their shape.

-Stride Rite Machine Washable Leather Boot (starting at $65.08; amazon.ca)
+Stride Rite Machine-Washable Leather Boot (starting at $65.08; amazon.ca)

 Now here’s a stylish little shoe for fall!
-The Stride Rite Machine Washable Leather Boot was made for toddlers (ages 1 to 4) and features a leather exterior and rubber sole that are both long-lasting and easily washable.
+The Stride Rite Machine-Washable Leather Boot was made for toddlers (ages 1 to 4) and features a leather exterior and rubber sole that are both long-lasting and easily washable.
 The boot also comes with an adjustable strap that’ll help keep their boots in place even while running and climbing.

-Stride Rite Dive Boy’s Machine Washable Athletic Sneaker (starting at $71.09; amazon.ca)
+Stride Rite Dive Boy’s Machine-Washable Athletic Sneaker (starting at $71.09; amazon.ca)

 Featuring a man-made sole and sturdy arch support, these athletic sneakers are perfect for active little ones.
-Those looking for a wider fit will particularly love these washable sneakers as the insole is removable and allows for a much more comfortable wear — especially for kids with flatter or wider feet.
+Those looking for a wider fit will particularly love these washable sneakers, as the insole is removable and allows for a much more comfortable wear — especially for kids with flatter or wider feet.